 Helen Naughton came to the University of Montana in the Fall of 2008.
 Her specialization is in the fields of environmental and international economics, with a more recent focus on climate change issues.
-Professor Naughton has published articles in the European Economic Review, the Journal of Economic Surveys, Land Economics and the International Tax and Public Finance journals.
+Helen has published articles in the European Economic Review, Journal of Economic Surveys, Land Economics, International Tax and Public Finance and Ecological Economics journals.

 Field Of Study:

 Helen Naughton, Anna Guay and Kendall Houghton are working on Joint Fire Science Program-funded study "Critical Assessment of Wildland Fire Emissions Inventories: Methodology, Uncertainty, Effectiveness" (PI: Wei Min Hao, Co-PIs: Shawn Urbanski and Helen Naughton).
 We are conducting the cost-effectiveness study of Fire Emissions Inventory Systems.
 If you have any questions please call 406-243-4586 or email firstname.lastname@example.org or ENRE@umontana.edu.

 2007, Ph.D. in Economics, University of Oregon

 2004, M.A. in Economics, University of Oregon